k0s/toolbox/README.txt

 * front-ending single-button INSTALL (when applicable)
 * for the addons of particular types, there should be some correlation and some sort of direction/help of what these are and why these are
+* a "Request a tool" link that functions like stack overflow; users can request a tool.
+If it does not exist, it gets turned into a bug.
+Users should also be able to point to a tool to answer the question

 Links
 -----